Gayathri4801/NASSCOM-VSD-IAT/DAY-2/SKY_1_readme.md

 ![Screenshot 2024-03-16 152612](https://github.com/Gayathri4801/NASSCOM-VSD-IAT/assets/163323618/44033088-9f3e-425f-ab9a-b5bffb741dc7)

-With this Define the locations of Pre-placed cells are finished.
+With this Defining the locations of Pre-placed cells are finished.

 ## De-coupling Capacitors

 We have to surround the pre-placed cells with the de-coupling capacitors.

-It is a part of ckt belongs to Block A, Block B or Block C. The o/p cells in this circuit switches from 0 to 1, there is an amount of current demand that it needs
-What happens here is there is small capcitor is setting at the o/p whenever transition happen from 0 to 1 the capacitor has to completely charge to represent logic 1. the amount of charge to this cap will be send by supply voltage.
+It is a part of ckt belongs to Block A, Block B or Block C. The o/p of cells in this circuit switches from 0 to 1,for that there is an amount of current demand that it needs What happens here is there is small capcitor is setting at the o/p, whenever transition happen from 0 to 1 the capacitor has to completely charge to represent logic 1.
+The amount of charge to this cap will be send by supply voltage.
 So it is a responsibility of supply voltage to send necessary supply current to this logic and all the other logics wherever the transition is happening from 0 to 1.
-Also whenever any piece of ckt switches the logic 1 to 0,it is a responsibility of VSS or GND to take that amount of charge.
+Also whenever any piece of ckt switches the logic 1 to 0,it is a responsibility of GND to take that amount of charge.
-0 to 1 caps which are present in ckt will charge up
-1 to 0 caps which are present in ckt will discharge , this discharging current should be well handled by supply and GND.
+Transition 0 to 1 caps which are present in ckt will charge up Transition 1 to 0 caps which are present in ckt will discharge , this discharging current should be well handled by supply and GND.

-In reality when the power supply flow from a piece of ckt there will be a some amount drop. why because these wires are physical wire and got physical dimensions.
+In reality when the power supply flow from a piece of ckt there will be a some amount drop due to wire resistance. why because these wires are physical wire and got physical dimensions.
 Anything that has got physical dimensions will have resistance, capacitance and inductance that is associated with it.

 ![Screenshot 2024-03-16 154953](https://github.com/Gayathri4801/NASSCOM-VSD-IAT/assets/163323618/7b436aff-9806-4d5b-9989-43d62c712bf4)